John Morgan, 6th Baron Tredegar: Exile and Death

-to the Church of the Immaculate Conception in his will.
+to the London Church of the Immaculate Conception, Farm Street in his will.
 Morgan also specified for his funeral to be carried out in the "simplest manner", wishing for any money that would have been spent on flowers to be donated to the Catholic Church or charity.
-On 22 November, a requiem Mass was celebrated at the Church of the Immaculate Conception for Morgan, after which he was interred at the St. Pancras Roman Catholic Cemetery.

-Morgan's wife went on to sell and donate sixty to seventy paintings to Tredegar House, including portraits of the Morgan family as well as some of her husband's own works.
-As Morgan died childless, the male Morgan bloodline failed, along with the titles it carried, bringing an end to a dynasty that had existed in South Wales for some 500 years.
+On 22 November, a requiem Mass was celebrated at the Church of the Immaculate Conception, for Morgan, after which he was interred at the St. Pancras Roman Catholic Cemetery.
+Morgan's widow went on to sell and donate sixty to seventy paintings to Newport County Council for display at Tredegar House, including portraits of the Morgan family as well as some of Morgan's own paintings.